David Bramwell: The Odditorium, The Mysterium and The Oddyseum

-In 2016, Bramwell collaborated with Jo Keeling, editor of The Ernest journal, to produce a new book, The Odditorium: The tricksters, eccentrics, deviants and inventors whose obsessions changed the world.
+In 2016-18, Bramwell collaborated with Jo Tinsley (later Keeling), editor of The Ernest journal, to produce three books.
+The first, in 2016, was The Odditorium: The tricksters, eccentrics, deviants and inventors whose obsessions changed the world.
 According to the Ernest journal website, the book is 'a playful re-telling of history told not through the fish eye lens of its victors but through the fascinating stories of lesser-known creative mavericks.'

-It was followed in 2017 with the Mysterium, a collection of modern mysteries and, planned for 2018, The Odysseum, a compendium of strange stories.
+It was followed in 2017 with The Mysterium: Unexplained and extraordinary stories for a post-Nessie generation and The Odysseum: Strange journeys that obliterated convention, published in 2018.

 The Cult of Water

 In 2009, Bramwell began to research the Cult of Water, based around a psychogeographical journey along the River Don.
 In an interview in 2019, he described how the project grew out of his own fear of water: 'I’ve wrestled all my life with thalassophobia – the fear of large bodies of water – and wanted to confront this fear.
 In the last ten years I went down a rabbit hole researching water cults, sacred springs and wells.
 I wanted to pay my respect to water.
 I also became interested in the idea of following a river back to its source.
-I knew if I was going to make this journey as a pilgrimage it’d have to be along the river Don where I grew up, to search for its lost water goddess and to trace its biological and metaphorical death and resurrection over the millennia.
+I knew if I was going to make this journey as a pilgrimage it'd have to be along the river Don where I grew up, to search for its lost water goddess and to trace its biological and metaphorical death and resurrection over the millennia.
 When I discovered that Sheffield adopted Vulcan – the Roman god of fire and forge – as its mascot in the 1800s, the story began to catalyse as a mythic battle of the sexes: goddess of water vs god of fire.'

 This led first to Danu - Dead Flows the Don, a 2017 radio programme produced by Sarah Jane Hall for Radio 3's experimental series, Between the Ears.
 The programme included the sounds of the Don, recorded with hydrophones, Bramwell's own compositions, along with interviews with Alan Moore, discussing hydromancy, the folklorist David Clarke, John Heaps, a Sheffield steelworker who recalls throwing cyanide into the river in the 1970s, and two witches, Anwen and Lynne Harling, reviving recognition for the goddess of the river.